AdobeDocs/analytics.en/help/technotes/unspecified.md

 * **An event fires without a conversion variable:** For example, a user comes to your site and makes a purchase without any eVar1 value.
 If you view orders using the eVar1 dimension, there is no value to attribute this order to.
 Therefore, it is automatically attributed to 'Unspecified'.
 * **Unclassified data in classification reports:** When viewing classification data, any value that doesn't have data associated with that particular classification returns "Unspecified."
 To resolve this issue, classify the parent variable value.
 * **Breakdown reports where only one variable fired:** When you apply a breakdown to a variable, every instance of that variable must be accounted for.
-If the second variable was not seen, the dimension value is 'Unspecified'.
+If the second variable was not seen or if it persisted from a previous hit, the dimension value is 'Unspecified'.
 * **Non-mobile hits in mobile reports:** Any non-mobile hits in mobile reports are listed as 'Unspecified' ('Non Mobile' in Reports & Analytics).

 ## 'Other' in reporting